Florida Labor Laws Guide

 Florida required leave

-All Florida state branches and agencies shall not work on certain state and religious holidays and they are entitled to a paid day off.
+Holiday leave (public employers) — all Florida state branches and agencies do not work during state and religious holidays and are entitled to paid days off.

 If any of the said holidays fall on Saturday, the preceding Friday will be a day off.
 If a holiday falls on Sunday, the following Monday will be a day off.

-Parental and family medical leave
+Parental and family medical leave — the state of Florida offices offer their employees:

 State employers are required to grant employees up to 6 months of unpaid leave.
 The employee must obtain a written statement from a physician for such leave to commence.

-An employer cannot terminate the employment of any employee because of pregnancy or refuse to grant family medical leave.
+An employer cannot terminate the employment contract of any employee because of pregnancy or refuse to grant family medical leave.

-Florida employers must grant their employees time off if they're called up to serve on a jury.
+Jury duty — employers in Florida must grant their employees time off if they are called up to serve on a jury.

 Finally, each juror who serves more than 3 days gets paid for the fourth day of service and each day thereafter — $30 per day of service.

-All Florida employees are entitled to military leave without loss of pay, vacation, or sick leave.
+Military leave — All Florida employees are entitled to military leave without loss of pay, vacation, or sick leave.

 Leave of paid absence may not exceed 240 working hours during one year.

-Employees of a state agency may be granted a paid leave of up to 120 working hours in a 12-month period to serve as volunteers.
+Emergency response leave — Employees of a state agency may be granted a paid leave of up to 120 working hours in a 12-month period to serve as volunteers.

 Child labor laws in Florida